-Photos and directions to old Synagogues and Jewish cemeteries in Norfolk and Portsmouth Virginia - 2021
+Historic Synagogues and Jewish Cemeteries in Norfolk and Portsmouth, Virginia

 Chevra Thilim Synagogue Portsmouth VA

-2. Gomlei Chesed 519 County St Portsmouth, VA 23704.
 The building is currently a Knights of Columbus and is easy to find.
-I looked briefly and was unable to find a cornerstone which makes sense as according to this document (click the 'next' link to go to page 5) the building was originally a church before being purchased by the Gomlei Chesed in 1901.
+I looked briefly and was unable to find a cornerstone, which makes sense because according to this Virginia record (click the "next" link to go to page 5) the building was originally a church before being purchased by Gomlei Chesed in 1901.

 Gomlei Chesed Synagogue Portsmouth VA

-3. Chevra Thilim and Gomlei Chesed Cemetery 3508 Bellport Ave, Portsmouth, VA 23704.
 The cemetery is across the street from the above address.
-The cemetery is L shaped going from Bellport Ave to George Washington Highway.
+It is L-shaped, running from Bellport Ave to George Washington Highway.
 The Bellport side is Chevra Thilim and the George Washington side is Gomlei Chesed.
-The cemetery is not locked.
-Link to www.findagrave.com
+The cemetery was not locked when I visited.
+For further reading, see the Find a Grave listing for Chevra Thilim Cemetery and the Find a Grave listing for Gomley Chesed Cemetery.

 Gomlei Chesed and Chevrah Thilim Cemetery Portsmouth VA

-4. Workmens Circle Cemetery 1123 Railroad Ave, Chesapeake, VA 23324.
-The cemetery is across the street from the above address, which is almost at the end of a dead end road.
-The cemetery was locked.
-Link to www.findagrave.com
+The cemetery is across the street from the above address, almost at the end of a dead end road.
+The cemetery was locked when I visited.
+For further reading, see the Find a Grave listing for Workmens Circle Cemetery and Jewish News' article on area Jewish cemeteries.

 Workmens Cemetery Chesapeake VA

-5. Mikro Kodesh Synagogue 411 E Liberty St, Norfolk, VA 23523.
 The building is now the Church of the Lord Jesus Christ of the Apostolic Faith.
-It's easy to find.
-The cornerstone reads "Erected 1921".
+It is easy to find.
+The cornerstone reads "Erected 1921."
 I did not notice a Star of David, but there were Kohanim hands high up on the front of the building.

 Mikro Kodesh Synagogue Norfolk VA